 You only have to reach out: happiness is within your grasp, for here, the main actress is and shall remain – nature herself.
 She has all the space she needs to thrive and grants her visitors endless possibilities to enjoy her beauty.
 In the meantime, we take good care of your well-being with commitment and warmth.

 We are happy to welcome you as our guests.

 Hotel Manager Grand Hotel Kronenhof

 The Grand Hotel Kronenhof belongs to a tradition of hospitality that began in 1848.
 Today, the Grand Hotel Kronenhof is among the best-preserved 19th-century grand hotels found anywhere and is, at the same time, one of Switzerland’s top luxury and wellness hotels.
-Find out more about the success story of this fascinating piece of Engadine history.
+Find out more about the success story of this fascinating piece of Engadin history.

 The mountaineering village of Pontresina

 Pontresina is situated in a wind-sheltered side valley at 1,805 metres above sea level and a mere 10 minutes away from glamorous St. Moritz.
-The village is very close to the Bernina Massif with the two most famous peaks of the Engadine: Piz Palü and Piz Bernina.
+The village is very close to the Bernina Massif with the two most famous peaks of the Engadin: Piz Palü and Piz Bernina.
 Standing at 4,049 m, the Bernina is the highest peak in the Eastern Alps.
 The region offers visitors action and variety as it also offers peace and quiet.
 Guests first arriving at the historic mountaineering village are immediately captivated with the village itself.
-The charm of the traditional Engadine houses and the elegance of the Belle Époque hotels quickly transport you to a more tranquil former age.
+The charm of the traditional Engadin houses and the elegance of the Belle Époque hotels quickly transport you to a more tranquil former age.